Last modified: May 25, 2025

 Variance

-Variance quantifies the spread or dispersion of a set of values.
-It's calculated as the average of the squared differences of each value from the mean.
+Variance quantifies the spread of data points around the mean.
+It is the average of the squared deviations from the mean.

 Function: